 Student Name: Class: Date:

 Look at you!
 You’re Lane Fishman.
-You, along with Casey, are the parent of two high school students and you’re currently enjoying a camping trip with your family.
-You’re really excited about the two fishing adventures your family have planned over the next 5 days and you enjoy being out on the lake with them but your main concern is making sure the family reconnects.
+You, along with Casey, are the parent of two high school students, and you’re currently enjoying a camping trip with your family.
+You’re really excited about the two fishing adventures your family have planned over the next 5 days, and you enjoy being out on the lake with them but your main concern is making sure the family reconnects.
 As far as you care, this is two three-hour time periods where you’ll be able to get some great family bonding time in… and maybe get in some nice conversation with your kids.
 That’s right, when it comes to fishing you care most about your family bonding and catching up with each other… and that means that hopefully you can convince the family to turn these two trips into one 6-hour-trip instead.
 After a few hours on the lake you’re hoping the kids will really start opening up to you about how they’re doing in life, how there summer job is, and how they feel about their upcoming school year.
 You see fishing as the perfect opportunity for this.
-Catching big bass and pike are your secondary motivation, if you’re out on the lake you might as well reel in the big one while you’re there.
+Catching big bass and pike are your secondary motivation; if you’re out on the lake you might as well reel in the big one while you’re there.
 Oh, and any chance this trip can wrap up before dinner will be great, so hopefully you’ll be done by 6pm.
-You know Alex just wants to sit in the sun (don’t forget the sunscreen) and you know Jamie’s only goal is to catch smallmouth bass and northern pike, and Casey just wants to catch some panfish for a nice fish dinner… you’ll really need to keep in mind the weather, the time of day and the area of the lake that you’re on if you’re going to accomplish everyone’s goals.
+You know Alex just wants to sit in the sun (don’t forget the sunscreen); you know Jamie’s only goal is to catch smallmouth bass and northern pike, and Casey just wants to catch some panfish for a nice fish dinner… you’ll really need to keep in mind the weather, the time of day and the area of the lake that you’re on if you’re going to accomplish everyone’s goals.
 The lake has some nice deep water and some shallow shaded areas.
 Sure, those shaded areas are known for their mosquitos but that’s why you brought the long sleeve shirts and pants.
 Let’s go fishing!
 You’ve taken a look at the forecast and fortunately for you these next five days have some prime times for your main goal: